HelpGiveThanks/HGTconfiguration/README.md

 Think of these images as icons, not logos.
 They do not have to be unique, just distinctive from the icons of other websites that your users frequent.

 I would recommend something very simple as these icons need to be identifiable when very, very small.
-They also need to visible against a dark blue background and a white background.
-You could use just one icon, or a light, dark, and optional grey version of the same icon.
+They also need to be visible against a dark blue background and a white background.
+You could use just one icon, or two light and dark versions of an icon, or three versions of the same icon colored solid white, grey, and black.

 1. If you downloaded an icon
    1. Duplicate it twice so that you have three copies of it, and then name these copies: